dmeverly/dmeverly.github.io/_completedprojects/Schedule Templater.md

 Greedy search offers a faster alternative by selecting the best local option at each step.
 However, it risks getting stuck in local minima.
 Simulated Annealing (SA) addresses this by occasionally accepting worse states to escape these local optima.
 My approach combines both methods, followed by local search and repair, to thoroughly analyze and satisfy constraints.

+# Purpose
+To create a program which automates the task of creating schedule templates using Greedy search with Simulated Annealing.

 # Methods
 I interviewed the sponsor and individual employees to gather requirements.
 Constraints fell into two groups (not-exhaustive):